Ankk98/source-js-minifier/README.md

 # Source JS Minifier [WIP]
-A CLI tool to download source code of a webpage from a URL, replace or concatenate its JS scripts with minified scripts & minifies the css content in-place & opens the resultant webpage in browser.
+A CLI tool to download source code of a webpage from a URL(validated), then fix relative URLs, then minify the css stylesheets in-place, then replace in-place or concatenate its JS scripts with the minified script, & then open the resultant webpage in browser.

 Implemented in NodeJS.
 [Demonstration Project]

 ### Install